Mrlukerwilkinson/click_jacking_poc/README.md

 You’ll see the malicious command that would have been executed if pasted into a terminal or Run dialog.
 This demonstrates how threat actors trick users into unknowingly running harmful code.

 ## Important Disclaimer ⚠️
-Before you proceed, please read the following carefully:
+**Before you proceed, please read the following carefully**:

-- **Educational Use Only**:
+**Educational Use Only**:
 This PoC is for educational purposes and ethical testing in a controlled environment.
 Do not use this for malicious activities—it’s illegal and unethical.

-- **Non-Malicious Executable**:
+**Non-Malicious Executable**:
 The provided example does not contain harmful software.
 Instead, it uses a legitimate and clean version of 7-Zip as the executable.
 This ensures the demonstration is safe to explore without risking your system.

-- **File Verification**:
+**File Verification**:
 To confirm the file's integrity and authenticity, here is the hash of the 7-Zip executable used:

 **SHA-256**: 3E74271C7CE48FA84C974D1DA94E03736224B1E1E321502E149925F59B257AD1

 Verify this hash before running the file to ensure it has not been tampered with.

+**"Unknown Program" Prompt**:
+If you choose to run the pasted command, you may see a Windows prompt asking you to confirm installation of an unknown program.
+This is because the executable was renamed to setup.exe and lacks a digital signature.
+Windows flags unsigned or renamed files as "unknown."
+While this PoC uses a legitimate executable, this demonstrates how attackers might disguise malicious software.

-- **Do Not Run Commands**:
+**Do Not Run Commands**:
-Avoid pasting the generated command into a terminal or Run dialog unless you understand exactly what it does.
-Instead, view the pasted content in a text editor like Notepad for safe testing.
+Avoid pasting the generated command into a terminal or Run dialog unless you fully understand its purpose.
+Instead, view the pasted content in a text editor like Notepad to safely examine the attack mechanics.